fedepaj/tappo/README.md

 Now we need to specify in a mosquitto config file the adress of the AWT IoT core service and the topics, and their specific diretctions, that we want to bridge and copy the AWS certificates in `/etc/mosquitto/certs/`.

 ## How to run
-Assumptions made in the following section:
+Assumptions made in this section:
 * we cloned [RIOT](https://github.com/RIOT-OS/RIOT) and [mosquitto.rsmb](https://github.com/eclipse/mosquitto.rsmb) in the main directory of this project;
 * we are in the project directory.
 *